bfrg/vim-fzy/README.md

 Writing your own commands that will invoke fzy is not very hard.
 Internally, the above commands call the `fzy#start()` function to pass the items to fzy in a terminal window.
 The function is thoroughly documented under `:help fzy-api`.
-Examples can be found under `:help fzy-examples`.
+Examples can be found under `:help fzy-api-examples`.

 ## Installation